Olical/conjure/README.md

 Then open a new issue with as much context as possible with the logging output pasted below or in a GitHub gist.

-If you're worried about sensitive material entering the logs, feel free to redact anything you can find or send it to me privately or [encrypted][keybase].
+If you're worried about sensitive material entering the logs, feel free to redact anything you can find, send it to me privately or [encrypted][keybase].

 ## Contributions